m1073496/overloook/README.md

 This is a Turing School of Software and Design - Module 2 solo project.

 The purpose of this project was to test knowledge of Mod 2 concepts, including iterator methods, unit-testing, making API requests, and implementing SASS and techniques to ensure users experience a responsive and intuitive design across multiple screen sizes.

 The project was Overlook, an app that tracks a user's hotel bookings at the fictitious Overlook hotel, including all their past and current room bookings and their corresponding information, as well as the total price they have spent on all their rooms to date.
 The app also gives users the ability to search for available rooms by date, to filter those results by room type, and to book any available rooms they would like.
 Room bookings made on the app are POSTed to the corresponding API, and the DOM is updated instantly.
 To get to their user dashboard, however, a user must first log in to the app by providing a username and password, and can later log out of the app when they are finished.

 My task on this project was to build out the skeleton layout provided, as well as a log in page, including the responsiveness of the app on various screen sizes, to make for a better UI, as well as to write unit tests for each class I implemented for the app.
 All data used on the app I fetched with an API, and I implemented POST request functionality for booking rooms that subsequently updates the DOM.
-To style the app, I implemented SASS files, mixins, and variables to DRY up the code and implemented a reset file so that the styling carries across multiple browsers.
+To style the app, I implemented SASS files, mixins, and variables to DRY up the code, and implemented a reset file so that the styling carries across multiple browsers.
 I also ensured that the user dashboard scores a 100% on the Lighthouse Accessibility audit.